-This MNT Knowledge Center feature is part of a series of articles on pregnancy.
+This article is part of a series of articles on pregnancy.
 Take a look at the other articles in the series:

-At week 20, your bump will be growing faster.
+At week 20, your bump will be growing faster than before.

-Your bump will be growing by around half an inch a week from now on.
+Your bump will be growing by around half an inch each week from now on.

 You may be noticing the following symptoms: